 French Riviera Style Guide | What to Wear in the South of France

 Located in the south of France, the French Riviera has grown into a notorious vacation locale for the rich and famous.
-First a fisherman’s town, it gained star power after Brigette Bardot shot the film And God Created Woman.
+First a fisherman’s town, St. Tropez gained star power after Brigette Bardot shot the film And God Created Woman.
 (To Catch a Thief with Cary Grant and Grace Kelly also takes place in the French Riviera.)
 From St. Tropez to Monaco, these harbors and the Mediterranean Sea serves as a home base to super yachts and celebrities, but much like the Hamptons in New York, anyone can visit, and I highly recommend it if you’re looking for a summer holiday in Europe.

 French Riviera Style Guide